 Conclusion

 Taking all points into consideration, it could be concluded that December revolt became a symbol of nationalism under the influence of certain political factors, contributing to the formation of symbol of national spirit that struggled for the independence.
 Protests that started as an expression of public will for the appointment of local person, later on was associated as a revolt against rule of Moscow and communistic regime.
-As Kremlin and all political leadership in Moscow evaluated December events inadequately and without proper analysis of causes of protest, so it was labeled by Kremlin propaganda as a manifestation of Kazakh nationalism.
+As Kremlin and all political leadership in Moscow evaluated December events inadequately and without proper analysis of causes of protest, so it was labeled by Kremlin’s propaganda as a manifestation of Kazakh nationalism.
 The same attitude to those events, but in the positive meaning was implemented by the government of Kazakhstan after the gaining independence and December uprising in Alma-Ata became a symbol of the national struggle for the liberty and independence.
 Therefore, it could be drawn that December uprising in Alma-Ata played an important role in the building and development of national idea of struggle of Kazakhs for the independence and sovereignty, becoming a symbol for modern Kazakh nationalists.
 It was also made due to the cultivation of this idea through official propaganda in schools and universities, which influence on the upbringing of youth on such ideology.

 However, it is possible to claim that none of these two views are right in terms historical truth about December events, as both sides had biased to certain extent evaluation of December uprising, assuming that it was nationalistic uprising of local people.
 Such misconception occurred in terms of understanding and analysis of true causes December events led to the appearance of December 16th uprising in Alma-Ata as nationalistic movement.
 Although to these accidental or deliberate historic misunderstanding of the nature of December uprising in Alma-Ata, it could not be denied that it took an important place in the political landscape of the Soviet Union and Kazakhstan.
 Both positive and negative evaluations of December uprising contributed to the formation of the modern concept of nationalism in Kazakhstan on the basis of December events in Alma-Ata of 1986.
 Hence, it could be supposed that the December uprising was an important political and historical event on the eve of the collapse of the Soviet Union, which demonstrated the attitude of the Moscow to Kazakhstan and to the interests of the Kazakh people.
 The analysis of the perception of December events in the political and social spheres of Kazakhstan indicated that December uprising became key part of the modern self-identification of people of Kazakhstan.
 It could be concluded from the materials that December uprising became a part of public memory of the independent Kazakhstan due to the cultivation of its important in the last thirty years.
 Therefore, it is important to highlight that this research answered to the research questions and fulfilled its goal in studying December uprising in Alma-Ata and its role on formation of modern Kazakh nationalism.
 This event defined the potential way of development of nationalism in Kazakhstan, which is currently flourishing in the public space of independent Kazakhstan, affecting on the social processes.